-The junior curriculum at Merici College is based on the Syllabus Treasures New and Old, transitioning to Walk in the Light (Catholic Education Canberra and Goulburn) and the Australian Curriculum.
+The junior curriculum at Merici College is based on the Brisbane RE Curriculum and the Australian Curriculum V9.
 The incorporation of Australian Curriculum content (understanding, knowledge and skills), cross-curriculum priorities and general capabilities has followed the ACT implementation plan.
-We use the IB Middle years Programme (MYP) as a framework for delivering the Australian Curriculum in Years 7-10.
+We use the IB Middle Years Programme (MYP) as a framework for delivering the Australian Curriculum in Years 7-10.